 Nikolas Cruz: A portrait of suspected Florida high school gunman who shot and killed 17 people

-Nikolas Cruz, who's accused of murdering 17 people in Wednesday’s Florida high school shooting, lived with two different family's since his mother's death in November, had been expelled from the school he allegedly attacked and reportedly killed chickens and frogs -- sometimes posting the gruesome pictures of the dead animals on social media.
+Nikolas Cruz, who is accused of murdering 17 people in Wednesday’s Florida high school shooting, lived with two different families since his mother's death in November, had been expelled from the school he allegedly attacked and reportedly killed chickens and frogs -- sometimes posting the gruesome pictures of the dead animals on social media.

-Cruz, who was adopted at birth along with his biological brother, appeared to have a tough time recently after his mother passed away a few months ago due to pneumonia, the South Florida Sun-Sentinel reported.
+Cruz, who was adopted at birth along with his biological brother, appeared to have a tough time after his mother died a few months ago due to pneumonia, the South Florida Sun-Sentinel reported.
 Cruz's father died when he was younger.

 The 19-year-old man, who was described as “weird” and a “loner,” was expelled from the same school he allegedly opened fire on Wednesday.
-The South Florida Sun-Sentinel reported Cruz was expelled for “disciplinary problems.”
+The Sun-Sentinel reported Cruz was expelled for “disciplinary problems.”

+"I think everyone had in their minds if anybody was going to do it, it was going to be him," said Victoria Olvera, a 17-year-old junior at the school.

+Olvera said Cruz was expelled last school year because he got into a fight with his ex-girlfriend's new boyfriend.
+She said he had been abusive to his girlfriend.

 Police said Cruz used an AR-15 and had multiple magazines on him during the shooting.
 Cruz’s attorney Jim Lewis said the firearm was legally purchased.